cjnankervis/Re-Climate/README.md

 NPL's validation report presents a comparison of the predicted frequencies of occurrence of daily precipitation events of different intensities against ERA5-land measurements.
 Covering 96 UK cities for the years 2018 to 2022, the results summarise the [late winter assessment](https://seasonalforecasts.earth/wp-content/uploads/2022/07/Late-WinterNPL_WL.pdf) from January to March period (lead times of 1 to 3 months) as they would be issued on 13th December.

 Similarly, NPL’s report also provided direct comparisons for the [late summer period](https://seasonalforecasts.earth/wp-content/uploads/2022/07/Late-SummerNPL-WL.pdf) as issued on 13th June, which cover the months July to September from 2018 to 2022.
 For both the winter and summer the results demonstrate a good overall seasonal consistency between observations and WeatherLogistics' retrospective seasonal climate predictions  at the city scale.

-## Requesting API Access

-To get started, an API authentication key and user credentials are required to make requests.
-Please contact the [product owner](mailto:accounts@weatherlogistics.com).
-To make single requests the [API-Request.py](https://github.com/cjnankervis/Re-Climate/blob/main/API-Request.py) script should be used, and for multiple requests please see [API-Request-Multithreading.py](https://github.com/cjnankervis/Re-Climate/blob/main/API-Request-Multithreading.py).
-These API request scripts will provide access to four main data streams, with the scripts also supplied for post-processing into daily statistics using "Daily Ensembles" data.

 ## Understanding Seasonal Forecast Requests